A quick-start guide for chefs, parents, and cafeteria and school staff

 - In order to reach all students (those that bring their lunch and those that buy their lunch), you can either pass out the taste test samples at each student table or set up a separate table in the lunchroom and have students come to you.
 Ask the School Nutrition Director or cafeteria manager which they prefer (or if they prefer an alternative option), as what will work best may depend on how the lunch lines are set up and the cafeteria’s flow.

 - For your first taste test, select a food item/recipe that requires little preparation and is easy to hand out.
 For example, a variety of cherry tomatoes or local apple slices in yogurt.
 Once you have the simpler taste tests down you can try more involved recipes.

 - Be sure to make the taste test table and taste test samples look appealing.
 Put a nice cloth down over the table.
 Serve the samples in small cups.
 Choose local foods that are colorful.
 Provide information about the farm or farmer.

 - Purchase the local food item at the farmers market or contact a local farmer directly.
 You can find farmers in your area by searching ASAP’s Local Food Guide.

-- Provide recipes for students to take home.
+- Provide a recipe featuring the local product that they tried for students to take home.